FHA vs USDA Loans

 USDA loans include a streamline-assist refinance program with similar benefits.
 Borrowers can refinance their USDA loan to a lower rate without extensive paperwork.
 However, you must already have a USDA loan to be eligible for this program, and the property must still meet USDA location requirements.

 Converting from an FHA or USDA loan to a conventional mortgage makes sense once you build 20% equity.
-Conventional loans typically avoid the requirement for permanent mortgage insurance that accompanies FHA financing, making them a better-suited loan for some buyers.
+Conventional loans typically avoid the requirement for permanent mortgage insurance that accompanies FHA financing.
 This switch can save you hundreds of dollars monthly once you qualify for traditional terms.

 Smart home buyers think about their five-year plan before choosing a loan type.
 If you plan to stay in a home long-term, the USDA's lower fees provide better value.
 FHA loans might work better if you expect to move or refinance within a few years.